anelisekathryn/ski-resort-weather/README.md

 ## Post MVP Features List
 - choose additional weather parameters from a dropdown to add to your report
-- add additional ski resorts throughout the mountain west (not just Utah)
+- add additional ski resorts throughout the mountain west (10+)
 - add animated snowflake while user waits for weather to load

 ## Project Goals